spacemeshos/go-spacemesh/docs/tasks.md

 - Impl cli.v1 TOML support and write test with TOML file (a bit of a pain with cli via vendoring) - alt use YAML

 ### Misc.
 Tasks
-- Implement an optimized Merkle tree data structure with backing storage in leveldb (kv storage).
-Implement Merkle proofs.
 - Tests for all implemented functionality - the more the better.
 - Fully support coinbase account:
     - when new account is created - if it is only account - set it as coinbase on the running node
     - restore node coinbase account when loading a node from storage
 - NTP client with time-drift detection (SNTP protocol)

-### Hard Tasks
+### Hard(er) Tasks
+- Implement an optimized Merkle tree data structure with backing storage in leveldb (kv storage).
+Implement Merkle proofs.
-- Implement KAD/DHT node discovery protocol
+- Implement peer discovery using the KAD/DHT node discovery protocol.
-- Implement gossip support for each protocol (gossip flag) and write tests for gossiping a p2p message (20 nodes, 1 bootstrap)
+- Implement gossip support (gossip flag) and write tests for gossiping a p2p message (e.g. 20 nodes, 1 bootstrap)
-- Local Javascript console for interactive RPC calls (wrapping the json-http api) - possible via V8 engine?
 - Integrate a V8 instance for javascript execution into the node.
 See: https://github.com/augustoroman/v8

 ### App Shell Implemented Features